640-KB/GLaDISK/README.md

 ## Hardware supported and tested

 GLaDISK should work with nearly all HD controllers.
-These controllers have been fully tested and validated and use on-board configuration hardware DIP/jumper settings:
+These controllers have been fully tested and validated and use on-board configuration hardware DIP/jumper settings (denoted by **):

 - Most ISA "Multi-I/O" floppy drive interface adapters or high density floppy controllers
 - [ISA FDC](https://github.com/skiselev/isa-fdc) Floppy Disk/Serial Controller (PC8477B or 82077AA)